NAME

 -P, --prefix PREFIX_DIR

-Apply changes in the PREFIX_DIR directory and use the configuration files from the PREFIX_DIR directory.
+Apply changes to configuration files under the root filesystem found under the directory PREFIX_DIR.
 This option does not chroot and is intended for preparing a cross-compilation target.
 Some limitations: NIS and LDAP users/groups are not verified.
 PAM authentication is using the host files.
 No SELINUX support.

 CONFIGURATION